 So what's all this stuff about

-Nova Caesaria??
+Nova Caesarea??

 In the late 1780s New Jersey minted its own coinage.
 These New Jersey Coppers used a Latin form in their legend.